Edinburgh Festivals Intensive 2020

 Creative New Zealand support for each delegate is:

-- accommodation in Edinburgh for up to seven nights.
+- accommodation is provided in Edinburgh for up to seven nights.

 What we assess your application on